cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/CFG/readme.md

 ![plot](./Images/TargetAddress.PNG)

 Target address of 0x00b01030:
-First 3 bytes gives the pointer to CFGBitMap (in blue) Last byte gives X (in red)
+First 3 bytes gives the pointer to CFGBitMap (in blue).
+Last byte gives X (in red).

 ```
-Pointer to CFGBitMap = CFGBitmap + 0x00b010
+Pointer to CFGBitMap = base address of CFGBitmap + 0x00b010
 ```

 3) Checks if target address is aligned with 0x10 (Target address & 0xF)